ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data is recorded information created by measurement and decisions.

-&nbsp;     It can be useful, but it is never a complete or perfectly objective copy of reality.
+&nbsp;     Data is recorded information created through measurement and choices.
+It can be useful, but it is never a perfect or complete copy of reality.

 &nbsp;   </p>